Modern Embedded C++ Tutorial — Zero-Overhead Abstractions

 }

-This approach is simple and direct, but it has a few problems.
-First, the state and event handling logic are all mixed into one large function, making it hard to maintain once the number of states grows.
-Second, adding a new state requires modifying code in multiple places.
-Most importantly, it is very difficult for the compiler to deeply optimize this kind of dynamic switch-case.
+This style is simple and direct, but it has several issues.
+First, state and event handling logic are mixed in one big function, making it hard to maintain as the number of states grows.
+Second, adding new states requires modifying code in multiple places.
+Most importantly, it is difficult for the compiler to perform deep optimization on this kind of dynamic switch-case.

 We can use C++'s compile-time polymorphism to implement this: